-The p4 flush command performs half the work of a p4 sync.
-Running p4 sync filespec has two effects:
+The p4 flush command performs only Step 2 of p4 sync filespec:

-- The file revisions in the filespec are copied from the depot to the client workspace; - The workspace's have list (which tracks which file revisions have been synced, and is managed by the Perforce service) is updated to reflect the new client workspace contents.
+- 1. The file revisions in the filespec are copied from the depot to the client workspace; - 2.
+The workspace's have list (which tracks which file revisions have been synced, and is managed by the Perforce service) is updated to reflect the new client workspace contents.

-p4 flush performs only the second of these steps.
 Under most circumstances, this is not desirable, because a client workspace's have list should always reflect the workspace's true contents.
 However, if the workspace's contents are already out of sync with the have list, p4 flush can sometimes be used to bring the have list in sync with the actual contents.
 Because p4 flush performs no actual file transfers, this command is much faster then the corresponding p4 sync.